 The answer is NO!
 As these supplements will be robbed immediately not even having a chance to become metabolized.
 For nutritional supplements to be effective they must be plant or vegetable based and in addition where necessary to a healthy eating regime.

-Effects of Sugar on Your Body!
+Negative Effects of Sugar on Your Body!

 - The effects of sugar on with our calcium and how it depletes your calcium stores is that calcium is used to neutralize the effects of sugar that the bones become osteoporotic due to the withdrawn calcium.
 Likewise, the teeth are affected and they lose their components until decay occurs and hastens their loss.
 As we have said because refined sugar is void of all nutrients; therefore it responsible for the depletion of the body’s own ability to store and maintain adequate stores of vitamins, minerals and enzymes needed for the body to function properly.